Region 10 Health Assessment Process

 The West Central Public Health Partnership (Region 10)

 The West Central Public Health Partnership (WCPHP) was formed in 2006 with the purpose of building the infrastructure of the public health system and making local public health agencies more effective and efficient.
 The WCPHP includes Delta, Gunnison, Hinsdale, Montrose, Ouray and San Miguel Counties.
 Public Health assessment and planning was one of the first projects the WCPHP tackled as a region and the process continues to guide the work of the partnership.
 The WCPHP did a regional public health assessment in 2011 and a public health plan in 2013.
-This round of assessment and planning began in 2016 and is being completed in 2018.
+This round of assessment and planning began in 2016 and was completed in 2018.

 Colorado’s Public Health Act took effect in 2008, restructuring our local public health systems statewide.
 The act established a set of comprehensive requirements for the community assessment and planning processes.
 The intention of the act is to ensure both the availability and the quality of core public health services to every resident of Colorado, ultimately to improve health outcomes.
 To be updated every five years, local public health agencies are responsible for planning, implementing and evaluating community needs to increase the efficiency and effectiveness of the public health system and create a Community Health Assessment (CHA) and a Community Health Improvement Plan (CHIP).